svshayt/projects/leetcode/README.md

 🟢 1378.
 Replace Employee ID With The Unique Identifier 🟢 1393.
 Capital Gain/Loss

+🟢 1431.
+Kids With the Greatest Number of Candies
 🟢 1470.
 Shuffle the Array
 🟢 1476.
 Subrectangle Queries
 🟢 1480.
 Running Sum of 1d Array